This professional, practice-focused online doctoral degree program will enrich your knowledge and provide you with clinical leadership skills.

 The DNP program focuses on the improvement of patient safety and quality of care through instruction in organizational/systems leadership, quality improvement processes and the transformation of evidence into practice.
 The degree prepares graduates for career advancement in healthcare leadership, advanced clinical care or health policy, and offers a path to a career as a nurse executive, clinical educator or clinical scientist.

 The curriculum consists of asynchronous courses that are delivered in an online format in 8- and 15-week blocks.
-The DNP curriculum includes five core courses and three DNP Scholarly Project courses (8 courses; 28 credits), and can be completed in less than two years of part-time study.
+The DNP curriculum includes five core courses and three DNP Scholarly Project courses (8 courses; 28 credits) and can be completed in a 20-month or 32-month course of study.
 Courses are facilitated by doctorally prepared research- and practice-focused faculty that are actively engaged in professional and clinical work.

 The required DNP Scholarly Project is designed to address complex issues that affect patients, healthcare organizations and systems.
 Over three clinical practicum semesters, the DNP student will develop, implement, evaluate and disseminate a sustainable, evidence-based project designed to improve patient safety and quality of care.